-- 2.3 If the complaint is about the town clerk, members should discuss the matter with the mayor. - 2.4 Where member conduct is considered inappropriate, and a member believes that there has been a breach of the town council's Code of Conduct or a breach of this or any other protocol by another member, they should refer the matter to the mayor and/or West Dorset District Council's monitoring officer. - 2.5 Officers with complaints of alleged unethical conduct by members, should, in the first instance, refer such matters to the town clerk. - 2.6 Members are entitled to opinions but should not seek to undermine factual information provided by officers.
+- 2.3 If the complaint is about the town clerk, members should discuss the matter with the mayor.
+If a complaint against the town clerk also involves the mayor, it should be discussed with the deputy mayor. - 2.4 Where member conduct is considered inappropriate, and a member believes there has been a breach of the town council's Code of Conduct or a breach of this or any other protocol by another member, they should refer the matter to the mayor and/or Dorset Council's monitoring officer. - 2.5 Officers with complaints of alleged unethical conduct by members, should, in the first instance, refer such matters to the town clerk. - 2.6 Members are entitled to opinions but should not seek to undermine factual information provided by officers.